Bhuvneshjai/Student-Management-System/README.md

 # Student-Management-System
 Student Management System made by Java Swing.
 It is the desktop application in which we can add new students  , new courses and add score through various forms with respect to student id and course id.
-There are one login page by which we can enter to the dashboard and perform all the operation like delete , add  and update tables as per our requirements.
+There is a login page by which we can enter to the dashboard and perform all the operation like delete , add  and update tables as per our requirements.
 We used XAMPP Server to save the data in the database and fetch all records from it.

 # Log-in Form
 ![login1](https://user-images.githubusercontent.com/82877515/177710001-ab563b05-de2d-49ca-a4ac-1c419f2ef1e4.png)